rickydunlop/fbmessenger-node/README.md

 and you are ready to go.

-## Configuration (facebook's side) :paperclip:
+## Configuration (facebook's side)

-First of all visit this official [tutorial](https://developers.facebook.com/docs/messenger-platform/quickstart#steps])) and make sure you complete these :three: steps:
+First of all visit this official [tutorial](https://developers.facebook.com/docs/messenger-platform/quickstart#steps])) and make sure you complete these 3 steps:

-:exclamation: Subscribe the App to a Page - remember that instead of making subscription call manually:
+Subscribe the App to a Page - remember that instead of making subscription call manually:

 ```
 curl -X POST "https://graph.facebook.com/v2.6/me/subscribed_apps?access_token=<PAGE_ACCESS_TOKEN>"